General Electric "Universal" X-ray Tube (ca. 1926-1935)

 This "Universal" Coolidge tube was manufactured by General

-Electric, probably in the early 1920s.
+Electric, probably in the late 1920s or the early 1930s.
 The last patent date on the tube

 was January 1917.